vporton/carbon-flow/README.md

 Each token has a token owner.
 Each token has either a parent token or no parent token.

-There are two "main tokens":
+There are two "main tokens" (they have no parents):

 - the M+ token represents retired carbon credits;
 - the M- token represents non-retired carbon credits.